mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/getting-started.md

 The Mendix Platform provides several starter apps as part of the onboarding process for [creating new applications](../use-cases#can-i-build).

 Starter apps are complete app frameworks that can be used as a starting point when building a new app on the Mendix Platform.
-Starter apps provide the scaffolding required to massively accelerate app development, as they include basic design patterns such as branding, design assets, page templates, navigation, and security models.
+They provide the scaffolding required to massively accelerate app development, as they include basic design patterns such as branding, design assets, page templates, navigation, and security models.

 <video controls  src="attachments/OE_StarterApps.mp4">VIDEO</video>